finnmattis/finn-GPT/README.md

 finn-GPT, despite having the same number of parameters (124M) as OpenAI's GPT-2 124M, outperforms it in various language tasks.

 Todo:
-Error when exceeding context with API get pretrain log - more stats - benchmark markdown in website responsive website
+get pretrain log - more stats - benchmark responsive website